By Bryan Boggiano

 Haller was in Auschwitz until January 18, 1945, when the SS sent him on a death march with 58,000 other Auschwitz prisoners to Kněžnou.

-Eventually, he was deported to Buchenwald in March 1945.
-The SS packed Haller into a rail car with 120 other people.
+In March 1945, the SS packed Haller into a rail car with 120 people.
+They were all deported to Buchenwald.

 Only seven people in his car survived, but Haller did not escape unscathed.
 He contracted frostbite on his feet, and most of his toes froze.
 A butcher on board the train amputated eight of his toes.